JuliaEarth/GeoStats.jl/docs/src/index.md

 ## Video tutorials

-A set of Pluto notebooks demonstrating the functionality of the framework is available in [GeoStatsTutorials](https://github.com/JuliaEarth/GeoStatsTutorials) with an accompanying series of videos:
+A set of Pluto notebooks demonstrating important geostatistical concepts is available in [GeoStatsTutorials](https://github.com/JuliaEarth/GeoStatsTutorials) with an accompanying series of videos: